Impact Recorders for Transformers Empower Accountability, Visibility, and Optimization

 The seven tornados that ripped through Chattanooga, TN, on Easter weekend (2020) cost the local electric utility, EPB, an estimated $28 million.
 EPB has had to replace 709 of its transformers in the hardest hit areas, along 126 miles of replacement wire.
 That means a manufacturer, somewhere, had to quickly arrange transformer transportation for 709 transformers and ensure they arrived, without damage, ready to install.
 That’s a major feat of logistics that calls for advanced supply chain technology.

 And the task is harder than it sounds because, believe it or not, transformers are fragile.
-Rough roads or turbulent seas can cause vibrations or impacts that may cause immediate damage or set up conditions that may result in equipment failures later.
+Typically, impacts of about 2.5 to 3 Gs can damage very large transformers.
+Rough roads or turbulent seas can cause vibrations or impacts that may cause immediate damage or result in equipment failures later.

 Why You Need Impact Recorders for Transformer Transportation